rburkman777/Burkman-Data-Science-Portfolio/ElectionsStreamlitApp/README.md

 ## Important Note

 I want to acknowledge that I used AI to help me write the code for the slider and the bar graph as I did not know how to write it myself yet.
 I studied the code it produced to get an understanding of it.
 The rest of the code was written either cold turkey or using in-class examples.

+Picture: The picture below comes from the app.